SIGNIS: Unda's periodicals (1934–2001)

 The 1934 publication of the first BCIR Bulletin represents a principal aim of the organisation through its entire history: to collect and diffuse information and documentation on broadcasting Catholics working in the church but above all in the secular world of broadcasting.
-The organisation (first BCIR and then Unda) published in his monthly bulletin, a quarterly review or both news for and about the members, coverage of major BCIR/Unda events, commentaries on official Church events and pronouncements, topis in broadcasting (matters of professional technical or pastoral interest), and announcements/decisions of the organisation's governing authorities.
+The organisation (first BCIR and then Unda) published in his monthly bulletin, a quarterly review or both news for and about the members, coverage of major BCIR/Unda events, commentaries on official Church events and pronouncements, topics in broadcasting (matters of professional technical or pastoral interest), and announcements/decisions of the organisation's governing authorities.
 In its history, the publications were mostly in English and French but sometimes a number of editions were published in German and Spanish.
 It aimed a readership which were not only its members and church-related institutions but also the professional world, listeners, and viewers.